arximboldi/lager/doc/reducers.rst

 Reducers
 ========

-Reducers are the functions that implement the update logic.
-Given the model and an action, it returns an updated view of the world.
+Reducers are functions given a :ref:`model` and :ref:`action`, implements the update logic of the application, returning a new model the world.

 .. _purity:
 Purity
 ------

 The reducer must be `referentially transparent`_ and a `pure function`_.
-This is a mouthful to say that, wheneve you invoke the function with the same arguments, it returns produce same result.
+This is a mouthful to say that, whenever you invoke the function with the same arguments, it produce the same result.
 This, in practice, means:

 - It must take all the arguments by value or const reference.
-- It must perform no side-effects, this is: no writing or reading to disk, generating true random numbers, making connections to servers, etc.
+- It must perform no side-effects, this is: no writing or reading to disk, generating non deterministic random numbers, making connections to servers, etc.
 - And of course, no reading or writing mutable globals, statics, singletons, and other evils.